-Pancreatic cancer is a devastating disease that kills more than 40,000 Americans each year.
-Just 6% of patients survive five years or more after diagnosis because the disease metastasizes very early in its development and is resistant to most current treatments.
-More effective systemic therapies are needed for our patients.
+Pancreatic cancer is a devastating disease that kills more than 45,000 Americans each year.
+About 10% of patients survive five years or more after diagnosis because the disease metastasizes very early in its development and is difficult to treat.
+More effective and tolerable systemic therapies are needed for treatment of pancreatic cancer patients.

 Dr. Alewine received her M.D. and Ph.D. from the University of Maryland School of Medicine.
 She completed internal medicine residency in the Osler Medical Training Program at Johns Hopkins Hospital followed by clinical fellowship in Medical Oncology at the National Cancer Institute.
 She joined the Laboratory of Molecular Biology as an Assistant Clinical Investigator through the support of the Clinical Investigator Development program in 2014 and became a tenure-track investigator through the NIH Lasker Scholar program in 2016.